NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/README.md

 ### Digital Signal Processing

-- Watch this video: TODO video about DSP/Audio/FT
 - *Task 1*: Record audio (e.g. 5 seconds of speech) using the forebrain (Raspberry Pi) and the MEMS microphones.
 - *Task 2*: Copy the audio file to your host computer.
 - *Task 3*: Plot the audio data across time using matplotlib.